Traveling to China

 Taxis & Rideshare

-Taxis are affordable and plentiful.
-Print out the hotel's taxi card (in Mandarin) beforehand, or have your destination written in Mandarin to show the driver.
-Only use the official taxi ranks at the airports.
-Refuse unsolicited offers for taxis when exiting the airport—these drivers are unreliable and expensive.
-Your hotel can also arrange taxis for you during your stay.
+Taxis are an affordable and plentiful transportation option in Beijing.
+To ensure a smooth experience, print out your hotel's taxi card (in Mandarin) beforehand or have your destination written in Mandarin to show the driver.
+When arriving at the airport, only use the official taxi ranks and refuse unsolicited offers from drivers approaching you, as these are often unreliable and expensive.
+During your stay, your hotel can also arrange taxis for you.

-• Account creation necessitates a valid phone number for verification.
-We recommend purchasing a Chinese SIM card upon arrival or inquiring with your mobile carrier about international roaming options.
+• Consider purchasing a Chinese SIM card upon arrival or inquiring with your mobile carrier about international roaming options, as account creation requires a valid phone number for verification.

 • Be prepared for drivers to call with questions in Mandarin.
 In such instances, consider using translation apps or seeking assistance from hotel staff or local colleagues.